Title: Discipleship Defined

 - Jesus asks: What do you know or what can you do?

 - Someone answers: I know, or, I can…

 - Jesus basically says: No, you don’t or No, you can’t

 Transition: to be sure, Jesus now outlines what it means to be like him… what it means to be a true disciple.

 III.
 The Reality of Discipleship (8.34-9.1)

-exp.: rd v 34: Deny yourself, take up your cross and follow me.
-You’ve probably noted before that Jesus commands those individuals listening to take up his or her own cross, but they don’t have the context of Jesus doing the same thing.
+exp.: rd v 34: Deny yourself, take up your cross, and follow me.
+You’ve probably noted before that Jesus commands those individuals listening to take up each one’s own cross, but they don’t have the context of Jesus doing the same thing.
 You and I do!
-Still I wonder, if he’s not giving them context here.
-He just told them he was going to suffer, be rejected and die.
-I’m wondering if that is the context for this statement.
-I’m going to suffer, be rejected and die.
+Still, I wonder, if he’s not giving them context here.
+What I mean is: He just told them he was going to suffer, be rejected, and die.
+I’m wondering if that is the context for this statement: I’m going to suffer, be rejected, and die.
 And, if you want to follow me, you’ve got to do the same thing as me (i.e.: take up your cross).
 You’re going to have to suffer and be rejected and die to yourself on your cross.